 Wearing gloves sometimes gives a false sense of security.
 Therefore, this will not be generally required.

 Replace your gloves:

-You must wear a mask at all times.
+Everyone near and on campus must wear a face mask at all times.

 How to put on a mouth mask?